davidorban/sensayhack-402/src/frontend/README.md

 ## Technical Details

-- The application uses localStorage to maintain mode settings
+- The application uses a dedicated page approach for different environments
+- Test environment (`test.html`) and Live environment (`live.html`) are completely separate pages
-- The `page-mode.js` script manages environment settings for both test and live modes
+- The `page-mode.js` script automatically detects which page is being used and applies the appropriate settings
-- Both test and live pages use the same underlying code with different mode configurations
+- No manual toggling is required - simply navigate to the appropriate page for your needs
-- The test environment uses mock responses for easier development and testing
+- The test environment uses test API endpoints for development and testing
-- The live environment uses real API endpoints for both AI responses and payments
+- The live environment uses production API endpoints for both AI responses and payments
-- Coinbase x402 protocol handles the payment processing through the payment.html page
+- Coinbase x402 protocol handles the payment processing
-- The `/api/mock` folder contains sample responses for local development testing
+- Browser cache control ensures users always get the latest version of the application

 ## Development